As an Amazon Associate we earn from qualifying purchases.

-- Advantages of Using a Gimbal for Sony a7iii
+- Features to Consider for a Gimbal for the Sony A7III

 - Frequently Asked Questions

 After trying out several stabilizers, we found that the Zhiyun Crane V2 3-Axis is the best gimbal for Sony A7III because of its standard weight, high payload, and long battery life.
 With straightforward maneuverability, it can boost your confidence in shooting fast-moving yet stable clips.

 Whether you’re a budding or a professional videographer, a gimbal can help you achieve a smooth, jerkiness-free handheld shooting with the Sony A7III.
 We only reviewed compatible ones with the Sony brands without requiring lots of calibrations.

 If you’re looking for the best gimbal for Sony A7III, then look no further because the Zhiyun Crane V2 Stabilizer offers everything you need.
 The Crane V2 has the same three operation modes as the original, including a pan and follow, locked, and pan-and-tilt follow modes.

 This Sony A7III gimbal is the first camera stabilizer with Camera Control Interface (CCI).
 This feature enables you to gain control either from the gimbal’s handle or a dedicated app.

 Weighing only 2.65 pounds, the Crane V2 is also the most lightweight among the Zhiyun gimbals.
 Despite being lightweight, it has a rated payload of 4 pounds.
 This can support the Sony A7III camera body, an external light, and a microphone for your videography needs.

 You don’t have to worry about poorly recorded videos and photos because this camera stabilizer features three 32-bit motor control units at all axes.
 This guarantees steady, smooth, noiseless, and professional operation for 18 hours.